InjuMichorius/browser-technologies-2021/README.md

 > I want to be able to fill in a survey about the minor Web Development, with various answer options.
 If I don't finish the survey, I want to pick up where I left off later. (translate)

 The goal of HvA enquete is to provide the HvA with data about their students.
 The information will be send to a correctly structured database, where the HvA admin can look at the results.
-The goal of ReadEar is to provide it's users with an accessible interface, so they can easily listen to mp3 files.
-By creating this project im hoping to learn how to make the web a more accessible place!

 # Getting started ✨
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.